Torquay, Victoria

-Torquay (/tɔrkiː/ tor-KEY) is a town in Surf Coast Shire, Victoria, Australia, which faces Bass Strait, 21 km south of Geelong and is the gateway to the Great Ocean Road.
+Torquay (/tɔː'kiː/ tor-KEY) is a town in Surf Coast Shire, Victoria, Australia, which faces Bass Strait, 21 km south of Geelong and is the gateway to the Great Ocean Road.
 It is bordered on the west by Spring Creek and its coastal features include Point Danger and Zeally Bay.
 At the 2021 census, Torquay had a population of 18,534.

 History

 Torquay is situated on Wadawurrung country which is part of the Kulin nation that surrounds Port Phillip Bay.

+The area that presently constitutes Torquay initially began as the outer reaches of pastoral properties, with Elias Harding occupying the area surrounding the present-day town centre, extending all the way to Point Addis, and William Neil occupying the 'South Beach' run, towards the north of the town.
+Robert Zeally, who had initially been based around Camperdown, took over control of the South Beach run.

 From the 1860s, picnickers began to frequent the location, which was originally known as Spring Creek, after the watercourse along its south-western edge, but it was named Puebla in the 1882 Victorian Municipal Directory.
 James Follett, who settled there in 1871, came from Torquay, the seaside town in Devon, England, and at his suggestion the name Torquay was officially adopted in 1892.
 The Post Office opened on 20 August 1894.
 On 3 April 1908, the Spring Creek bridge was built, connecting the town to Anglesea.

+The first shop in the town opened in 1890, and in 1891, the Pioneer Coffee Palace, opened by James Follett, gained a liquor license and was renamed to the Palace Hotel.

 In 1891, the Joseph H. Scammell sailing ship struck the reef near Point Danger in Torquay and subsequently became wedged on the reef and as a result the ship broke up in the heavy seas.
 The cargo of the Scammell was washed onto the beach of Torquay and was looted.
-The anchors of the Scammell are still on display at the Torquay front beach and the Torquay boat ramp.
+The anchors of the Scammell are still on display at the Torquay Front Beach and the Torquay boat ramp.